Frequently Asked Questions

-You can buy tickets online and make a reservation 30 days in advance by using the BUY TICKETS button on our homepage.
-We sell 75% of our available seats online.
-The other 25% are available by phone the day of the tour.
-If the tour is sold out online there are still seats available.
-Call 423-756-3825 the day of the tour to make a reservation by phone.
-We only take same day reservations by phone.
+You can buy tickets online and make a reservation up to TWO hours before each tour by using the BUY TICKETS button on our homepage.
+If it is within 2 hours of the tour call 423-756-3825 to see if there are any seats available.
+100% of our seats are available online.
+We sell out quite a bit so if you really want to go, book online.
 If the weather is bad call that day to check the status of your tour to see if it is cancelled.
 You will receive a full refund if we cancel your trip for any reason especially weather.

 We take advance reservations for groups of 15 or more anytime by phone.
 Call to make your group reservation and to get the group price.

 There are seven steps to climb to board the Duck.
 They will not accommodate a wheelchair.